 How Much Does it Cost to Build a Cape Cod House in New Hampshire

 Here is a classic Cape Cod style of home.
-Cape Cod homes are generally 1 story or 1-1/2 story houses with steep pitched gabled roofs that often have livable attic space.
+Cape Cod homes are generally 1 story or 1-1⁄2 story houses with steep pitched gabled roofs that often have livable attic space.

 The rear portion of these steep roofs can be built with a shed roof (with a minimum pitch) that allows more head room inside, thus allowing more living space in the upper story or attic.

-You should keep in mind that the cost to build for this example, or any house plan, can vary considerably depending quality of materials selected, and on actual bids for labor and material.
+You should keep in mind that the cost to build for this example, or any house plan, can vary considerably depending on the quality of materials selected, and on actual bids for labor and material.
 The estimate for this house is an approximate one.